librefreester/freester/README.md

 https://play.google.com/store/apps/details?id=com.calidad.buzzer

 ### WARNINGS
+- If you put tens on links at the same time in the template, spotify will you block temporary.
+Try again later or use the old manual version of the template.
 - Make sure to allow third-party access to generate QR codes and to fetch group names and song titles.
 - The template works only in Google Sheets.
 QR code generation is **only available on desktop**.
 - **Do not delete or add rows**.
 Always add new data starting from the last row, or you risk breaking the formulas.